 Hamptonne Country Life Museum

+Living History at Hamptonne starts on 4 April until 25 September.
 Please note that dates and times may change at short notice please check with the site in advance if you wish to see a particular performance.

 Meet the Goodwyf or Steward in the 17th century kitchen of Hamptonne House

 Thursdays and Saturdays - 10am to 4pm

 Meet the Goodwyf who looks after the house of her master, Monsieur Laurens Hamptonne in the year of 1649.
 She is very respectful of her employer, who is a well educated and important man, however this doesn’t prevent her from spreading the odd bit of gossip from the parish of St Lawrence!
 The Goodwyf will tell you all about Hamptonne’s royal connections and give you an insight into her day to day life, including cooking on the open fire, making soap and candles, and preparing herbal remedies and makeup.